ermlikeyeah/ermlikeyeah.github.io/_posts/2020-06-23-knowing-why-service-design-designer.markdown

 #### What is a service?

-If _a service is something that helps someone who needs to do something do something_ what’s an example of a service you are involved with, maybe (part) responsible for?
+_A service is something that helps someone who needs to do something do something_.
+What’s an example of a service you are involved with, maybe (part) responsible for?

 #### What is design?